aws-samples/super-slow-motion-video-creation-using-generative-ai-on-aws/README.md

-# Guidance for Super Slow Motion Video Creation Using Generative AI on AWS
+# Super Slow Motion Video Creation Using Generative AI on AWS

 ## Table of Content